 - Optional: An Artist Statement (inclusive of your artistic aspirations, goals, style, and the way you approach your artistic work).

 Art History Major

 Prospective Art & Art History students who are HEOP applicants are encouraged to apply to the HEOP program by December 15th and submit their Art portfolio as early as possible.
-For more information on the HEOP program, please refer to the HEOP page or contact Keith Windsor at email@example.com.
+For more information on the HEOP program, please refer to the HEOP page.

-If you have any questions about the Department of Art and Art History or would like to schedule a class visit, please contact Ashley Avola at 212-517-0514 or email her at firstname.lastname@example.org .
+If you have specific questions about the Department of Art and Art History or the application process, please contact Kevin Kemler, Assistant Director of Fine & Performing Arts Admission, at 212-517-0514 or email him at firstname.lastname@example.org .

 We look forward to speaking with you!